Alexey-Tsarev/dockered/README.md

 cd docker/lamp
 docker-compose up -d --build
 ~~~
+___

+Consul and Registrator are used for services registration.
+Consul has WebUI.
+It listened by default on 127.0.0.1:8500.
+To obtain a temporary access use this command:
+`socat tcp-l:8501,fork,reuseaddr tcp:127.0.0.1:8500`
+and then use browser: http://IP:8501
+___

 There is a way for using Fail2Ban container alone.
 For instance I have one host with a "real" (not as a Docker container) Nginx installation.